PipedreamHQ/pipedream/docs/docs/migrate-from-v1/README.md

 In the example above a `firstName` string prop is created.
 The value assigned to this prop in the workflow builder by either a static string or dynamic data will be available in the step as `this.firstName`.

-Additionally, a visual component is rendered in the step **Configuratio** to accept this input:
+Additionally, a visual component is rendered in the step **Configuration** to accept this input:

 <img src="./images/custom-string-prop.png" alt="Custom props render in the Configuration portion of the code step.">